 When crack was introduced, cocaine used among youths even surged, which then marked a significant height of use in the early 2000s.
 By then, crack also became very popular in the UK and then in Australia.

 Europe has the second largest consumption of cocaine next to United Kingdom, Spain, Italy, and Ireland.
 According to research, there are approximately 12 million Europeans who are abusing cocaine.
 Young adult abusers who are found to be abusing cocaine accounted for 87.5 percent while 0.5 percent has used cocaine in the last month.

-Drug testing on cocaine is basically administered through the use of cocaine testing kits.
-There are three basic ways to know whether or not a person has abused cocaine: urine testing, hair follicle test, and the saliva test.
+Drug testing for cocaine is basically administered using single panel cocaine drug testing kits, or more comprehensive multi-substance testing kits.
+There are three basic ways to know whether a person has abused cocaine: urine testing, hair follicle test, and the saliva drug test.